 A typical processor has 2 types of identical components.
 The first one is the Arithmetical Logic Unit which is known as ALU and the second one is CU which is abbreviated as a control unit.
 ALU mainly performs different types of mathematical and logical calculations.
 CU controls the different parts of the computer.
 It reads the instructions from the memory and then turns them into signals and then sends them to the different components so that those components can work with the given instructions.
 The control unit depends upon on the ALU because, in time of turning signal, the CU needs to do arithmetical calculations.
 And ALU does that job for CU.

-According to the Wikipedia, A graphics processing unit (GPU), occasionally called visual processing unit (VPU), is a specialized electronic circuit designed to rapidly manipulate and alter memory to accelerate the creation of images in a frame buffer intended for output to a display device.
+According to Wikipedia, A graphics processing unit (GPU), occasionally called a visual processing unit (VPU), is a specialized electronic circuit designed to rapidly manipulate and alter memory to accelerate the creation of images in a frame buffer intended for output to a display device.
 Actually, the work of GPU is it renders any 3D images shown in the monitor to increase its visual effects so it might look more realistic.
 Hardware acceleration greatly depends on this.
 A GPU is used primarily for 3D applications.
 It smoothens the edges of a 3D object and creates lighting effects

 What Is GPU Acceleration?